ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    {: caption="Table 8.
 Calculation of image backing volume" caption-side="bottom"}

 * **Deployed virtual machine volumes**: These volumes are created when you deploy a virtual machine with an image.
 The deployed virtual machines get a copy of all the volumes in the image.
-Any additional data volumes attached to the deployed virtual machine are already billed under Data Volumes.
+Any additional data volumes attached to the deployed virtual machine are billed under Data Volumes.
 Table 9 shows an example of how you are billed based on the virtual machines that you deploy:

    | Image backing volume  | Billed volume size |
    |  -------------------  | ----------------|